the-turing-way/the-turing-way/book/content/code_quality/code_quality.md

 Code quality analysis services are websites that often offer the following features:

-- Automaticly analyse your code after pushing it to GitHub/GitLab
+- Automatically analyse your code after pushing it to GitHub/GitLab
 - Usually free for open source projects
 - Support multiple programming languages, but not every language will have the same level of features
 - Grade or score for the quality of all of the code in the repository